-From castles to gardens to the abundance of coastline and wildlife, Essex is full of beautiful spots, perfect for capturing an Instagrammable photo.
+From ruined castles and stunning gardens to the abundance of sandy shores and unique wildlife, Essex is full of beauty spots, perfect for capturing cherished photos.
 We’ve compiled 10 of our favourites for you to visit.
 Grab your phone or camera and get snapping!
-Don’t forget to tag us @visitessex
+Don’t forget to tag us @visitessex when you post on Instagram.

 Nestled on the south-facing slopes of the Crouch Vale, Clayhill Vineyard offers enviable views of the River Crouch.
 During the spring and summer months, the river is bustling with sailors, kayakers and paddle boarders.
 So, why not enjoy a tea, coffee or glass of wine, whilst taking in the views of the glistening river and the vineyard, from the glass terrace or outside seating area.